 In some cases, doctors may test for specific gene changes in the breast cancer cells that could mean certain targeted drugs or immunotherapy drugs might help treat the cancer.

-These molecular tests can be done on tissue taken during a biopsy or surgery for breast cancer.
+These molecular tests (also known as genomic tests or biomarker tests) can be done on tissue taken during a biopsy or surgery for breast cancer.
 If the biopsy sample is too small and all the molecular tests cannot be done, the testing may also be done on blood that is taken from a vein just like a regular blood draw.
 This blood contains the DNA from dead tumor cells (known as circulating tumor DNA, or ctDNA).
 Obtaining the tumor DNA through a blood draw is sometimes called a "liquid biopsy" and can have advantages over a standard needle biopsy, which can carry risks.

-Some genes that might be tested for include:
+Some changes that might be tested for include:

 Blood tests are not used to diagnose breast cancer, but they can help to get a sense of a person’s overall health.
 For example, they can be used to help determine if a person is healthy enough to have surgery or certain types of chemotherapy.